dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > **`optional`** **footer**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-parsed content of the footer
+content of the footer of the table

 #### Source

-main.ts:159657
+main.ts:160077

 ***